Kargil War: Kargil Review Committee

-Soon after the war the Atal Bihari Vajpayee government set up an inquiry into its causes and to analyse perceived Indian intelligence failures.
+Soon after the war, the Atal Bihari Vajpayee government set up an inquiry into its causes and to analyse perceived Indian intelligence failures.
 The high-powered committee was chaired by eminent strategic affairs analyst K. Subrahmanyam and given powers to interview anyone with current or past associations with Indian security, including former Prime Ministers.
-The committee's final report (also referred to as the "Subrahmanyam Report") led to a large-scale restructuring of Indian Intelligence.
+The committee's final report, also referred to as the "Subrahmanyam Report", led to a large-scale restructuring of Indian Intelligence.
 It, however, came in for heavy criticism in the Indian media for its perceived avoidance of assigning specific responsibility for failures over detecting the Kargil intrusions.
-The committee was also embroiled in controversy for indicting Brigadier Surinder Singh of the Indian Army for his failure to report enemy intrusions in time, and for his subsequent conduct.
-Many press reports questioned or contradicted this finding and claimed that Singh had in fact issued early warnings that were ignored by senior Indian Army commanders and, ultimately, higher government functionaries.
+The committee was also embroiled in controversy for indicting Brig.
+Surinder Singh of the Indian Army for his failure to report enemy intrusions in time, and for his subsequent conduct.
+Many press reports questioned or contradicted this finding and claimed Singh had in fact issued early warnings that were ignored by senior Indian Army commanders and, ultimately, higher government functionaries.

 In a departure from the norm the final report was published and made publicly available.
 Some chapters and all annexures, however, were deemed to contain classified information by the government and not released.
 K. Subrahmanyam later wrote that the annexures contained information on the development of India's nuclear weapons program and the roles played by Prime Ministers Rajiv Gandhi, P. V. Narasimha Rao and V. P. Singh.